 Employees can’t appear in a hierarchy more than once.
-If an employee appears twice in the hierarchy, this will trigger a ‘loop’.
+If an employee appears twice in your hierarchy, this will trigger a ‘loop’.

-The simplest example of loop is: Lucy is assigned as Jessica’s manager and Jessica as Lucy’s.
-THere could be more complex loops, with many employees caught in between.
+The simplest example of a loop is: Lucy is assigned as Jessica’s manager and Jessica as Lucy’s.
+There could be more complex loops, with many employees caught in between.

-“All managers should also be in the employee list.”
+“Managers must also be in the employee list”